-Baby’s introduction to solids is an exciting milestone, but unless she turns out to be a bit of an over-achiever, it’s also generally a much more messy one than her first steps are going to be.
+Baby’s introduction to solids is an exciting milestone, but unless they turn out to be a bit of an over-achiever, it’s also generally a much more messy one than their first steps are going to be.
 Messy eating can be pretty cute to start out with, but the cleanup time, and the amount of laundry it generates can start to take away from that cuteness pretty fast.
 The fact that letting babies get a little messy with their food is generally agreed to be a good sensory experience for exploring the world isn’t the only bright side – there are also steps you can take to help cut down on the mess altogether.

 - Start small